 Under Crown Prince Mohammad bin Salman, who is also Saudi Arabia’s minister of defense, the kingdom has become increasingly close strategically to Israel, and Hamas is proscribed as a terrorist group by Israel and, since 2014, by Saudi authorities, according to news reports.

 In a February 2018 report for the online newspaper Anha, Benaimah claimed he had not been subject to ill treatment and that his conditions of his imprisonment were good.
 According to the article, Benaimah was being held in Dhahban Prison.

 However, in a March 2019 report by The Guardian, Benaimah was named as one of several prisoners whom Saudi prison authorities described in a leaked medical report as being tortured and suffering severe physical injuries and malnutrition as the result of their treatment in prison.
 The report did not state which detainees specifically were suffering which physical effects.

 The report, based on leaked medical reports allegedly prepared for Saudi King Salman, said that detainees suffer variously from malnutrition and lack of fluids, and have bruises and visible injuries, including severe burns.
 The report said that all named detainees were recommended for immediate transfer to a medical center.
 At least three other journalists were named in the report, one of whom, Hatoon al-Fassi, was later released.

-As of late 2020, CPJ could not determine if any charges had been filed against Benaimah or if he had appeared before a court.
-Nor could CPJ determine if Benaimah continued to face torture, malnutrition, or denial of medical treatment in custody.
+As of September 2021, CPJ could not determine if any charges had been filed against Benaimah or if he had appeared before a court.
+CPJ could also not determine if Benaimah continued to face mistreatment, malnutrition, or was able to access medical care in custody.